 Stan Sport: Everything we know so far

-Formerly just a traditional streaming service, from 2021 Stan is moving into live sport which rugby fans will especially be keen for.
+Formerly just a traditional streaming service, Stan is moving into live sport in 2021, which will interest rugby fans in particular.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-The announcement was made after striking a deal with the ARU, securing a smorgasbord of rugby union broadcast rights.
+The announcement was made after striking a deal with the Australian Rugby Union, securing a smorgasbord of rugby broadcast rights.
 A few days after that it confirmed it had also picked up some tennis.
-Here's everything we to know about Stan Sport.
+Here's what we know about Stan Sport.

 Stan first announced it would be securing all the rugby on the Australian calendar and more exclusively for the next three years, live and most importantly ad-free.
 That includes the Bledisloe Cup, Super Rugby AU, Super Rugby Aotearoa, Shute Shield, The Rugby Championship, Super W, Hospital Cup, Mitre 10 Cup, Currie Cup and SANZAAR Union home games.

 For those hoping to watch on free-to-air, all Wallabies matches and one weekly Saturday Super Rugby AU game will be shown on Channel 9.

 Following on from that announcement it also confirmed Stan Sport will be the home of the trans-Tasman tournament.
 The competition will see Super Rugby teams from Australia and New Zealand combine and compete in 25 crossover matches during the six-week tournament.